 Eventually, we came to the town of Itero de la Vega.
 We had only walked 14 miles but Scott and I were having trouble with our feet and shins.
 Maybe we had overdone it a bit the day before.

 There was a room available at the hostel, which also had a great bar and was a popular spot for pilgrims to stop for a meal and refreshments along the way.
 Our friends had a big lunch and relaxed with us for a while, and then were on their way again.
 They planned to walk for a few more hours before ending for the day.

 We were bummed to see them go, as we knew we probably wouldn’t see them again on the Camino again.
 They were short on time and would need to bus ahead through a section soon.

 We enjoyed our rest that afternoon, and the bar served us soup, even though it was siesta.
-That was a treat!
+What a delicious treat!